Jeep Grand Cherokee (ZJ): Models

-The 1993-1998 Jeep Grand Cherokee ZJ was available in many, distinct trim levels:
+The 1993-1998 Jeep Grand Cherokee ZJ was available in many distinct trim levels:

 The Base and SE (1993-1995) were the most basic trim levels of the Grand Cherokee between 1993 and 1995.
 The Base was given a name, the SE, in 1994.
-Standard features included the 4.0L "Power-Tech" Inline Six-Cylinder (I6) engine with 5-speed manual transmission, full instrumentation, vinyl-and-cloth trimmed seating surfaces, front high-back bucket seats, a split-folding rear 60/40 bench seat, an AM/FM stereo with 4 speakers, manual roll-up windows and door locks, and fifteen-inch (15") styled steel wheels.
+Standard features included the 4.0L "Power-Tech" Inline Six-Cylinder (I6) engine with a 5-speed manual transmission, full instrumentation, vinyl-and-cloth trimmed seating surfaces, front high-back bucket seats, a split-folding rear 60/40 bench seat, an AM/FM stereo with 4 speakers, manual roll-up windows and door locks, and fifteen-inch (15") styled steel wheels.
 In 1995, the SE gained standard power windows and door locks, as well as keyless entry, air conditioning, an AM/FM stereo with cassette player, warning chimes, and a 4-speed automatic transmission.
 The SE was dropped after 1995, and in 1996, the Laredo became the base trim level of the Grand Cherokee.

 The Laredo (1993-1998) served as the midrange trim level of the Grand Cherokee between 1993 and 1995, and the base trim level of the Grand Cherokee between 1996 and 1998.
 It added these features to the base SE Grand Cherokee: fifteen-inch (15") alloy wheels, an AM/FM stereo with cassette player, air conditioning, warning chimes, cloth seating surfaces, keyless entry, power windows and door locks, a chrome front grille, and body-side cladding and molding.
-In 1996, the Laredo became the base trim level of the Grand Cherokee, and remains the base trim level to this day.
+In 1996, the Laredo became the base trim level of the Grand Cherokee, and it remains the base trim level to this day.
 In 1995, the Laredo gained a standard 4-speed automatic transmission, as the 5-speed manual transmission was dropped after 1994.
 Many of the features available on the luxurious Limited model could also be had on the midrange or base Laredo model.

 The Special Edition (1997-1998) was slotted just above the base Laredo trim Grand Cherokee between 1997 and 1998.
 It added the following features to the basic Laredo trim: a premium 120-watt Infinity Gold sound system with 6 speakers, an AM/FM stereo with cassette and CD players, power front bucket seats, a security system, color-keyed body-side trim and front and rear bumpers (sourced from the Limited), a 'Special Edition' emblem on both front doors, and more.